‘Southern Charm’ Season 6 Trailer Proves Thomas Ravenel’s Ex Was Ejected From Patricia’s Party

-Just earlier this week, fans of Southern Charm were alerted by The Inquisitr that the new season was likely being delayed as a result of former cast member Thomas Ravenel’s mounting legal drama, and that’s why the Southern Charm season 6 trailer hadn’t dropped on schedule at the beginning of March.
+Earlier this week, fans of Southern Charm were alerted by The Inquisitr that the new season was likely being delayed as a result of former cast member Thomas Ravenel’s mounting legal drama.
+Rumors circulated claiming that these proceedings were why the Southern Charm Season 6 trailer hadn’t dropped on schedule, at the beginning of March.

-But the good news is that Bravo delivered the new trailer Southern Charm trailer Wednesday, teasing the wild events to come, but the bad news?
-The new season of the show featuring our favorite Charmers has been pushed back a month, and will air on May 15, and what has been a 14 episode season plus a reunion will now be an abbreviated ten episodes (also including a cast reunion).
+But the good news is that Bravo delivered the new Southern Charm trailer on Wednesday, teasing the wild events to come.

+The bad news?
+The new season of the show featuring our favorite “charmers” has been pushed back a month, and will air on May 15.
+Further, what has typically been a 14-episode season plus a reunion will now be offered up in an abbreviated ten episodes stint, also including a cast reunion.

-But never fear, the cast matriarch, Patricia Altschul promises us that with all of the behind the scenes goings on, fans won’t be disappointed.
+But never fear!
+Cast matriarch Patricia Altschul promises viewers that, with all of the behind-the-scenes drama, fans won’t be disappointed.

 “It will be the best season yet.”

-But while the remaining crew is moving on, the ghosts of cast members and relationships past are still looming, and that, of course, means Ravenel and all of his Louis Vuitton baggage, including his sometimes-girlfriend, Ashley.
-And while the embattled former politician won’t be seen live on camera (he was fired at the beginning of the season after his arrest on sexual assault charges) his sometimes plus one is still trying to score an invite to the party.
+But while the remaining crew is moving on, the ghosts of cast members — and relationships — past are still looming.
+That, of course, largely refers to Ravenel and all of his Louis Vuitton baggage, including his sometimes-girlfriend, Ashley.
+And while the embattled former politician won’t be seen live on camera — he was fired at the beginning of the season after his arrest on sexual assault charges — his casual plus-one is still trying to score an invite to the party.

 #SouthernCharm https://t.co/9XSt24jcsk